krabberod/OperonOrchestrator/README.md

 # OperonOrchestrator
 This is code for handling sequences for the ribosomal operon database.
-Sequence input is from mycocosm and NCBI.
+Sequence input is from Mycocosm and NCBI.

 Genomes in NCBI can be found:
 ```
 rsync -t -v rsync://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_genbank.txt .
 ```

 Overview as of Oct.
-16 2023
+16, 2023

 ```
 ##  See ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt for a description of the columns in this file.